angeldzzz23/Thoughts/README.md

 ## makes it easier to find your music

-- Search engines and music platforms rely on metadta for indexing and categorization
+- Search engines and music platforms rely on metadata for indexing and categorization

 - Insufficient or erroneous metadata can hamper your music’s discoverability, directly impacting sales and streams.